Shola-Ayeotan/Shola-Ayeotan/README.md

 - 👋 Hi there, I’m Shola Ayeotan.

-- 👀 I'm a budding data scientist, adept at exploring data, numbers, and the stories behind them.
+- 👀 I'm a data enthusiast, adept at exploring data, numbers, and the stories behind them.

 - 🌱  I’m still improving my core technical skills, and getting better by the day.